ffMathy/Shapeshifter/README.md

 #Download alpha version
 An alpha version of a software comes before the beta version.
 It means that not all features have been implemented, and that nothing is expected to work.

-If you're aware of this and still want to try Shapeshifter 5, build download links will soon be available below.
+If you're aware of this and still want to try Shapeshifter 5, the releases can be found here: https://github.com/ffMathy/Shapeshifter/releases

 #Contributing
 Feel free to contribute to Shapeshifter 5 development!
 Create a pull request, and we'll look at it.